MarcioFeup/FEUP-AEDA/exams/README.md

 Here are all the exams' resolution of previous years.

-In order to do a proper test, all resolutions were made in **under two hours**, and the tests file **wasn't changed**, so no custom organization was possible.
+In order to do a proper test, all resolutions were made in **under two hours**, and the tests file **wasn't changed**, so no custom organization, such as creating new files for new classes, was possible.